Expert Guidance for RAID Array Data Recovery on NAS Qsan XCubeSAN XS5226 Devices

 It's important to note that before using any file system repair or recovery tool, it's recommended to consult the manufacturer's documentation or contact their support for specific recommendations and instructions for your Qsan XCubeSAN XS5226 device.

-Although NAS XCubeSAN XS5226 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS XCubeSAN XS5226 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view